Mary Calvagna, MS

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Your doctor will feel the abdomen and pelvis for abnormalities.
 The physical exam may include a rectal or vaginal exam.

 Staging tests are done after bladder cancer is found.
 These tests find out if the cancer has spread and, if so, to what parts of the body.
 Treatments for bladder cancer depend on the stage of the cancer.
 The stages of bladder cancer are:

 Surgery involves removing cancerous cells and nearby tissue.
-Types of surgery to treat bladder cancer include transurethral resection and cystectomy.
+Types of surgery to treat bladder cancer include:

 is the use of radiation to kill cancer cells and shrink tumors.
 Radiation may be: